oracle/rwloadsim/docs/SAMPLEOLTP.md

-## Overview of the sample OLTP workload
+## Sample use cases with the oltp workload
 Your distribution of the RWP*Load simulator includes a sample OLTP workload that is vaguely similar to swingbench.
 The complete documentation on how to prepare and run it is found in the